 “People travel now much more than ever before” is how I began this blog post in January 2017.
-In our new, pandemic-beset world, and as we stand on the threshold of January 2021, the observation is sadly no longer true.
+As we move into the middle of the 2020s, the observation seems dated.
 Yet some of us still do travel.

-I also wrote, four years ago: “Clients and therapists using a telemedicine platform should be aware of the limitations and constraints.
+I also wrote, almost seven years ago: “Clients and therapists using a telemedicine platform should be aware of the limitations and constraints.
 In terms of felt effectiveness a teletherapy session may or may not be perceived as inferior to a face to face session.”
-The intervening four years, and in particular the pandemic, show these observations are outdated: in-office sessions are not being held, and video sessions are now the standard of care.
+The intervening years show these observations to have been over-cautious: although in-person, in-office sessions are being held by some therapists, remote video sessions have now become the standard of care.

 The therapy session paradigm shift from in-office to video format can allow an almost seamless transition and near-complete continuity of care for when either client or therapist is away from home.
 Yet limitations and constraints may arise, in that it may suddenly become much harder to schedule sessions.
 By definition, we have gone out of town for a reason and have things to prioritize; and there may be a time zone change involved.